 - Such disclosure is otherwise required or permitted by law, regulation, rule or professional standard

-Charltons Pty Ltd may also share non-personal, non-identifiable and aggregated information for research or promotional purposes.
+Charltons Accountants Pty Limited may also share non-personal, non-identifiable and aggregated information for research or promotional purposes.
 Except as set out in this policy we do not sell or trade personal information with third parties.

 If, however, in providing our services we need to disclose personal information to a third party.
 This will be done to the extent that it is permitted by law and set out in this policy.

 Examples of the types of third parties we may disclose personal information to include